-Finding: The proposed plan will allow for a complete transportation network for all modes of transportation.
+Finding: Complies as Proposed.
+The proposed plan will allow for a complete transportation network for all modes of transportation.
 The improved intersection will also improve air quality by reducing the number of vehicles that sit at the intersection idling while waiting for the traffic signal to change, and promoting alternative transportation through excellent design.